axferGit/os/README.md

 Rules
 * a target will be warned only if the source is connected to the core and the source's priority is greater then the target's threshold
-* when a source raises an interruption, a pending bit is set in the PLIC
+* when a source raises an interruption, a pending bit is set in the PLIC and MEIP too.
 * if a target is triggered, it should claim the PLIC to know which source raised the interruption.
-Only one target will be given the id of the source, th orther targets will be given zero (does not match any source).
+Only one target will be given the id of the source, the orther targets will be given zero (does not match any source).
+The claim clear the pending bit in PLIC and possibly in MEIP if there is no other pending interrupt for that target.
 * once a target has finished dealing with an interrupt, it must warn the PLIC, so that it becomes available for dealing with other interrupts.

+Qemu
+* there are 16 targets (8 cores and 2 modes (M, S))

 ## Serial I/O
 Uart 16550A is virtualized by Qemu.
 It is in charge of converting data from the CPU (parallel) to the serial port (serial) and each other.